frealmyr/dotfiles/docs/README.md

     <h1>dotfiles</h1>
 </div>

 - Root of this repository is the root of my home directory.
-    - This is done using a [bare git repository](https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a-Server), which in this case, sets the working directory to the home folder, and git directory to `~/.dotfiles`.
+  - This is done using a [bare git repository](https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a-Server), which sets the working directory to the home folder, and git directory to `~/.dotfiles`.
   - Using `showUntrackedFiles=false`, only tracked files will be visible in git commands for the dotfiles.
 - A flake for nix-darwin is placed under `~/nix-config`.
   - This is used for configuring my MacOS system, homebrew and nixpkgs.
   - [home-manager](https://github.com/nix-community/home-manager) was too blackbox for my taste, as I prefer to edit my dotfiles directly.

 <details>
 <summary>Quick Start</summary>